ashay-thamankar/forpractice/README.md

-# This GitHub repository is for practice of developer branch
+# This GitHub repository is for practice